ohsu-qin/qiprofile/doc/index.rst

 Installation
 ************

+1. Install a REST_ server, if necessary.

-1. Download npm_.
+2. Download npm_.

-2. Run the following in a console from the ``qiprofile`` directory (omit the ``--production`` flag for a development installation)::
+3. Run the following in a console from the ``qiprofile`` directory (omit the ``--production`` flag for a development installation)::

        npm install --production